nqyy/uiuc-course-god/README.md

-# UIUC-Course-Explorer
+#course-explorer
 Automatically check and register courses for students

-Created by Xavier Chi.
+Created by Xavier Chi